-SO much to love about this Flourless Double Chocolate Cake: Decadent, intense chocolate flavor and absolutely irresistible!!
+SO much to love about this Flourless Double Chocolate Cake: Decadent, intense chocolate flavor, and absolutely irresistible!!

-A flourless chocolate cake is always my first choice when I’m asked to bring dessert to a party.
+A flourless chocolate cake is always my first choice when I’m asked to bring a dessert to a party.
 Who doesn’t love chocolate?
 Or an easy dessert that doesn’t involve piping frosting or rolling pie crust?

 Flourless Double Chocolate Cake

 I love the ease of recipes like a One Bowl Chocolate Cake as well as this Flourless Double Chocolate Cake from the King Arthur Flour website.
 The latter intrigued me due to the addition of Dutch-process cocoa.

 Double chocolate?
 Double intensity.
 This was our Easter dessert this year, along with the traditional fudge lamb, of course.

 I have to admit, this is a cake for you die-hard chocoholics only.
 I usually substitute semi-sweet for bitter-sweet chocolate to scale down the chocolate intensity in recipes as I did with this cake.
 But the addition of the rich, dark Dutch-process cocoa brought back that uber dark chocolate taste.

 - If you love dark chocolate, go ahead and use bittersweet chocolate in this recipe.

 - I used chocolate chips in this recipe, but chocolate bars melt more smoothly if you’re making this cake for a special occasion.
 It will make your ganache even more luscious!